corevo/webdriver-async-failure/README.md

 `yarn test` or `npm test`

 ##
-The result is that the error won't be cought [here](https://github.com/corevo/webdriver-async-failure/blob/master/async.test.js#L12), nor will it jest.
+The result is that the error won't be cought [here](https://github.com/corevo/webdriver-async-failure/blob/master/async.test.js#L12), nor will jest.
 It will cause jest to unexpectedly exit, before even giving time to quit the drivers correctly.